 The Farlex Free Dictionary includes the American Heritage Dictionary among its sources.
 It's a useful site, offering a number of tools, though the design is a bit of a yard sale.

 This link is to the Public Library of Cincinnati and Hamilton County's OED page, and a Cincinnati library card number and PIN are required for access.
 If you're not a card-carrying Cincinnati library patron, check with your local library to see if they have an OED subscription available to you.

 Though old, this dictionary gets a fair amount of praise.
 It looks like a fun browse, but it's probably not ideal for everyday use.
 The interface is basic, as is its search intelligence.
-I've not spent much time with it but am added it here for future reference.
+I've not spent much time with it but am adding it here for future reference.

 Merriam-Webster Collegiate (2003)

 I don't recall how I stumbled upon this online version of the M-W Collegiate; it's an old interface, but its layout is clear, easy to use, and much more satisfyingly dictionary-like than their newer web version, with its clunky design, ads, clickbait, and assorted hoo-ha.